China’s New Work Visa Policy

 Transit Visa (G)

-This visa is designed for those planning to stay in China a period longer than 180 days and is only single entry.
-Individuals entering China with a Q1 Visa must register with the relevant Chinese authorities and police station.
+- Q1 Visa: Issued for those planning to stay in China a period longer than 90 days and is only single entry

-This visa is generally issued with a validity period of up to 120 days per visit, and in most cases includes multiple entries.
-US passport holders may benefit from a validity of up to 10 years.
+- Q2 Visa: Issued with a validity period from 30 to 180 days per visit, and in most cases includes multiple entries.
+US citizens may benefit from a multiple entry Family Reunion Visa validity up to 10 years

 Journalist Visa (J)